zwbetz-gh/zwbetz/content/blog/use-grep-to-recursively-search-for-text-for-a-given-file-extension/index.md

 toc: false
 ---

 Ran into a scenario at work where I needed to search for a piece of text, but only in files with a certain extension, and in all subdirectories (and their subdirectories, and so on).

 I knew of `grep`, but had only used it to search for text in a single file.
 Well, turns out it can do _way_ more than that.

 <!--more-->

 After peeking at the manual (`man grep`) and consulting the google machine for more examples, here's the command that did what I needed.

 Note: `.txt` should be replaced with the desired extension.

 ```
-grep -i -r "piece of text" --include \*.txt *
+grep -i -r --include '*.txt' 'some text' .
 ```

 The breakdown:

-`grep` -- Searches any given input files, selecting lines that match one or more patterns
+- `grep` -- Searches any given input files, selecting lines that match one or more patterns

-`-i` -- Perform case insensitive matching
+- `-i` -- Perform case insensitive matching

-`-r` -- Recursively search subdirectories listed
+- `-r` -- Recursively search subdirectories listed

-`"piece of text"` -- The text to search for
+- `--include '*.txt'` -- Only include files with this extension

-`--include \*.txt` -- Only search in files with this extension
+- `'some text'` -- The text to search for

-`*` -- Search through all input files
+- `.` -- Start searching in the current working directory